Application for Ontario Works Assistance

 21. If within one year before applying for basic financial assistance, an applicant had previously applied for basic financial assistance or income support under the Ontario Disability Support Program Act, 1997, the administrator may accept the previous application and supporting documentation as a new application for basic financial assistance and may require additional information to make the application complete and up to date.

-Emergency Assistance Legislation
+Application for Emergency Assistance

 2. In this Act, “emergency assistance” means assistance provided to help with basic needs and shelter on an emergency basis;